SwedbankPay/developer.swedbankpay.com/_includes/post-purchase-3-0.md

 request link.
 With this, you can request the capture with the amount to capture, and get the status back.

-{% if documentation_section contains "checkout-v2" %}

-To capture the authorized payment, we need to perform `create-paymentorder-capture` against the accompanying `href` returned in the `operations` list.
-See the abbreviated request and response below:

-{% else %}

 To capture the authorized payment, we need to perform `capture` against the accompanying `href` returned in the `operations` list.
 See the abbreviated request and response below:

-{% endif %}

 {: .text-right}
 [Top of page](#payment-order-v30)